Opportunities for cross-borderers

 What can transversers do?

 But how can newcomers do it to convince companies of their abilities.
 What should one graduate from the field z.
 B. German studies or Chinese studies guess if he or she decides to switch to business?
 Is there a patent remedy at all?

-On the one hand, one should remember his very specific abilities.
-For example, as a humanities scholar, these are ethical thinking (eg corporate responsibility or intercultural competences - just Chinese or even - somewhat simpler - French can be a staggeringly few people in everyday business life.
+On the one hand, you should consider your very specific skills.
+As humanities scholars, these are, for example, ethical thinking, corporate responsibility, language skills or intercultural skills - especially Chinese or - a little simpler - French is a terrifying number of people in everyday business life.

 Leakiness as a deficiency

 And as Peter Kraushaar and Sebastian Horndasch aptly commented: Without the special knowledge that the company needs, you have no chance as a career changer.
 Then, as a newcomer, you also have to think carefully about what you really want: Only those who are convinced of their actions can convince others.

 Perhaps there is a great weakness in the career of those who cross the road: they are often very jumpy and unsteady, or at least give this impression.
 Since many companies are afraid, the employee is quickly gone.